DJrizzley/literature/novels/moby_dick.md

 other craft than the Pequod.

-CHAPTER 88.
-Schools and Schoolmasters.
+# CHAPTER 88.
+Schools and Schoolmasters

 The previous chapter gave account of an immense body or herd of Sperm Whales, and there was also then given the probable cause inducing those